nicklockwood/FXForms/README.md

 static NSString *const FXFormFieldOptions = @"options";
 ```

 For any field type, you can supply an array of supported values, which will override the standard field with a checklist of options to be selected instead.
 The options can be NSStrings, NSNumbers or any other object type.
-If you use a custom object for the values, you can provide a `-(NSString *)fieldDescription;` method to control how it is displayed in the list.
+You can supply an `FXFormFieldValueTransformer` to control how the option values are displayed in the list.
+Alternatively, if you use a custom object for the values, you can implement the `-(NSString *)fieldDescription;` method to control how it is displayed.
 See Form field options below for more details.

 ```objc
 static NSString *const FXFormFieldValueTransformer = @"valueTransformer";
 ```

 Sometimes the value you wish to display for a field may not match the value you store.
 For example, you might want to display a date in a  particular format, or convert a locale code into its human-readable equivalent.
-The FXFormFieldValueTransformer property lets you specify either a conversion block or an NSValueTransformer to use for converting the field value to a string.
+The `FXFormFieldValueTransformer` property lets you specify either a conversion block or an `NSValueTransformer` to use for converting the field value to a string.
 If a value transformer is provided, it will be used instead of calling the `-fieldDescription` method of the field's value object.
-You can supply either an instance or NSValueTransformer or the name of an NSValueTransformer subclass.
+You can supply either an instance of `NSValueTransformer` or the name of an `NSValueTransformer` subclass.
+If the form field has an options array, the value transformer will also be used to control how the options are displayed in the list.

 ```objc
 static NSString *const FXFormFieldAction = @"action";
 ```

 This is an optional action to be performed when by the field.
 The value can be either a string representing the name of a selector, or a block, and will be executed when the field is activated.
-If the action is specified as a selector, the target is determined by cascading up the responder chain from the cell upwards until an object is encountered that responds to it.
-That means that you could choose to implement this action method on the tableview, or it's superview, or the view controller, or the app delegate, or even the window.
-If your form is presented as a subform of another form, yu can also implement actions methods for subforms in the view controller for their parent form.
+If the action is specified as a selector, the target is determined by cascading up the responder chain from the cell until an object is encountered that responds to it.
+That means that you could choose to implement this action method on the tableview, it's superview, the view controller, the app delegate, or even the window.
+If your form is presented as a subform of another form, you can also implement actions methods for subforms in the view controller for their parent form.

 For non-interactive fields, the action will be called when the cell is selected; for fields such as switches or textfields, it will fire when the value is changed.
 When using a selector, the action method can accept either zero or one argument.
-The argument supplied will be the sender, which is typically a form field cell, (a `UITableViewCell` conforming to the `FXFormFieldCell` protocol), from which you can access the `FXFormField` model, and from that the form itself.
+The argument supplied will be the sender, which is typically a form field cell, (a `UITableViewCell` conforming to the `FXFormFieldCell` protocol), from which you can access the field model, and from that the form itself.

 ```objc
 static NSString *const FXFormFieldHeader = @"header";